artbox-admin/automatic-app-landing-page/_pages/presskit.md

 1. $0.99 / month
 2. $9.99 / year
-3. One-time payment of $24.99 for a Lifetime Subscription
+3. One-time payment of $24.99 for a Lifetime Pass (Single-user)
+4. One-time payment of $49.99 for a Lifetime Pass (Family Sharing)

 ![](/assets/promo4.jpg)<br><br>